-Process CEO Top 4 Highest Paid Management Officers (1) Fixed remuneration Based on qualifications, tenure, performance and industry practice Yearly merit increase is provided based on the performance of the Group, subject to Board approval.
+T Top 4 Highest Paid Process CEO Management Officers (1) Fixed remuneration Based on qualifications, tenure, performance and industry practice Yearly merit increase is provided based on the performance of the Group, subject to Board approval.
 However, remuneration process is subject to review.
 Based on qualifications, tenure, performance and industry practice Yearly merit increase is provided based on the performance of the Group and in accordance with the established annual merit increase, subject to Board approval.
 However, remuneration process is subject to review.
 (2) Variable remuneration N/A N/A (3) Per diem allowance Based on Company's performance, industry practice and as approved by the Board Based on industry practice (4) Bonus Determined yearly based on the Company's performance and individual performance for the year, as may be recommended by the Compensation and Remuneration Committee and approved by the Board.
 However, remuneration process is subject to review.
 Determined yearly based on the Company's performance and individual performance for the year, as may be recommended by the Compensation and Remuneration Committee, and approved by the Board.
 However, the remuneration process is subject to review.
-(5) Stock options and other financial instrument Grant under the approved Stock Ownership Plan (ESOWN) was based on factors such as, but not limited to, grantee's salary, years of service, performance and contribution of grantee to the POPI Group as approved by the Board in consultation with the Compensation and Remuneration Committee Grant under the approved Stock Ownership Plan (ESOWN) was based on factors such as, but not limited to, grantee's salary, years of service, performance and contribution of grantee to the POPI Group at the sole discretion of the President, upon consultation with the Compensation and Remuneration Committee and approved by the Board (6) Others (specify) Director's Fee as may be recommended by the Compensation and Remuneration Committee and approved by the Board Director's Fees for executive directors as may be recommended by the Compensation and Remuneration Committee and approved by the Board
+(5) Stock options and other financial instrument Grant under the approved Stock Ownership Plan (ESOWN) was based on factors such as, but not limited to, grantee's salary, years of service, performance and contribution of grantee to the POPI Group as approved by the Board in consultation with the Compensation and Remuneration Committee Grant under the approved Stock Ownership Plan (ESOWN) was based on factors such as, but not limited to, grantee's salary, years of service, performance and contribution of grantee to the POPI Group at the sole discretion of the President, upon consultation with the Compensation and Remuneration Committee and approved by the Board (6) Others (specify) Director's Fee as may be recommended by the Compensation and Director's Fees for executive directors as may be recommended by the